cyanwaves-audio/Weyland-Synth/README.md

 In HOST mode, the Pico receives MIDI from a class-compliant USB MIDI controller and forwards note, sustain, modulation and pitch-bend messages to the ESP32-S3.
 In DEVICE mode, the Pico is held in reset and the ESP32-S3 accepts MIDI through its own USB connection.

 The Pico firmware uses GP25 for its status LED.
 Boards with a NeoPixel or a differently wired LED will still operate as MIDI bridges, but their status indicator may not work without changing `LED_PIN`.

+(1) MGP: Midi Gremlin Protocol.
+Weyland’s lightweight custom serial protocol.
+It packages USB MIDI events into fixed UART messages sent from the RP2040 host bridge to the ESP32-S3.